Generative Network-Based Reduced-Order Model for Prediction, Data Assimilation and Uncertainty Quantification: Introduction

-In order to quantify the uncertainty of numerical PDE simulations, one requires multiple random models that match or are conditional to the measurements.
-After simulating the conditional models, an empirical distribution of the variables of interest can be obtained \citep{liu:03}.
+In order to quantify the uncertainty in the states and parameters of a numerical PDE simulation, one requires multiple random models that match or are conditional to measurements.
+After simulating the conditional models, an empirical distribution of the variables of interest can be obtained \citep{liu:03,lakshminarayanan2017simple}.
 The validity of the uncertainty quantification depends on the quality of the generated conditional simulations.
-Nonetheless, it is often difficult and computationally expensive to generate a single conditional model (that honours the measurements), suggesting that the task of quantifying uncertainty must be even more difficult \citep{liu:03,sudret:17}.
-Methods such as rejection sampling and Markov chain Monte Carlo are unfeasible to propagate uncertainty through most practical PDE simulations due to their computational cost \citep{oliver:97,liu:03,oliver:11b,stordal:18}.
+Nonetheless, it is often difficult and computationally expensive to generate a single conditional model (that honours the measurements), suggesting that the task of quantifying uncertainty must be even more difficult \citep{liu:03,sudret:17,cacuci2019berru}.
+It is unfeasible to use methods such as rejection sampling (RS) and Markov chain Monte Carlo (MCMC) to propagate uncertainty through most practical PDE simulations due to their computational cost \citep{oliver:97,liu:03,oliver:11b,stordal:18}.
 Therefore, approximate methods need to be used.
 Among them, \citet{liu:03} showed that the randomized maximum likelihood (RML) \citep{kitanidis:95,oliver:96}, also called randomize-then-optimize (RTO) \citep{bardsley:14}, performed better than other approximate methods.

-In this paper, we propose a new method inspired by the RML in which a generative adversarial network (GAN) within a ROM framework is used to quantify the uncertainty of a numerical PDE simulation in the presence of measurements.
+In this paper, we propose a new method inspired by the RML (or RTO) in which a generative network (GN) within a ROM framework is used to quantify the uncertainty of a numerical PDE simulation in the presence of measurements.
 The ROM uses a low-dimensional space for the spatial distribution of the simulation states.
-Then the GAN is used to learn the evolution of the low-dimensional states over time.
-The GAN is trained using only unconditional simulations of the high-fidelity numerical model.
-After training, the GAN-based ROM can be used to predict the evolution of the spatial distribution of the simulation states and observed data can be assimilated.
-Here, we describe the process required in order to quantify uncertainty, during which no additional simulations of the high-fidelity numerical model are required.
-We apply these methods to quantify the uncertainty of a spatio-temporal compartmental model in epidemiology, that was built to represent the spread of COVID-19 in an idealized town.
-The source code, data, hardware configuration, and instructions needed to reproduce the experimental results are available at \url{https://github.com/viluiz/gan}.
+Then the GN is used to learn the evolution of the low-dimensional states over time.
+The GN is trained using only unconditional simulations of the full-order numerical model.
+After training, the GN-based ROM can be used to predict the evolution of the spatial distribution of the simulation states and observed data can be assimilated.
+Here, we describe the process required in order to quantify uncertainty, during which no additional simulations of the full-order numerical model are required.
+We apply these methods to estimate the uncertainty in the states and parameters of a spatio-temporal compartmental model in epidemiology, that was constructed in order to represent the spread of COVID-19 in an idealized town.